Why Does My Mouse Keep Freezing? 15 Easy Fixes

 12. Disable Enhance Pointer Precision

 Enhance Pointer Precision adjusts your mouse sensitivity based on the speed of your mouse movements.
 As strange as this might sound, disabling enhance pointer precision can be a good solution to fix a freezing mouse.
-Here’s a quick rundown to disabling Enhance Pointer Precision:
+Here’s a quick rundown on disabling Enhance Pointer Precision:

 1. Search for the Control Panel in the Windows Search bar.